 Bunion surgery is the only cure for bunions but actually doesn't prevent bunions from recurring.
-Bunion surgery is not usually done on the NHS, unless under certain circumstances, such as significant pain or affecting the way you walk.
-Surgery for aesthetic reasons is only done privately.
+Bunion surgery is not usually done on the NHS, unless under certain circumstances, such as significant pain or affecting the way you walk and surgery for aesthetic reasons (because of how they look) is only done privately.

-Corns and calluses are often used interchangeably but they are slightly different.
-Corns are hard lumps and calluses are patches of thick, rough skin.
-They happen over time from repetitive friction of your feet rubbing against shoes.
-Although some think they can look unsightly, they do not cause serious problems.
+The terms corns and calluses are often used interchangeably but they are in fact slightly different from each other - corns are hard lumps whereas calluses are patches of thick, rough skin.
+They happen over time from repetitive friction of your feet rubbing against shoes and although some people can think they can look unsightly, they don’t cause serious problems.

-It’s best to buy supportive equipment and footwear to reduce any friction.
-This can be in the form of thicker socks, insoles or corn pads, available from your local pharmacy.
+It’s best to buy supportive equipment and footwear to reduce any friction and this can be in the form of thicker socks, insoles or corn pads, available from your local pharmacy.
 Wide comfortable footwear is also important to give your foot that space to move.
 You can try to soften them at home with warm water and then moisturise and file them down with specific equipment.

-If you have diabetes, heart disease or poor circulation, you should see your GP.
-Your GP may refer you to a specialist for advice regarding your condition or refer you to a podiatrist.
+If you have diabetes, heart disease or poor circulation, you should see your GP who may refer you to a specialist for advice regarding your condition or refer you to a podiatrist.